-- Projections should be made from actual waste load data to the extent possible.
-When sampling, consideration should be given to flow patterns for institutions, schools, motels, etc. - Projections should be compared to Section 5.4.3.3.3 and account for significant variations from those values. - Impact of industrial sources should be documented.
-For projects with significant industrial contributions, evidence of adequate pre-treatment strategies should be included along with documentation that industries are aware of the pre-treatment limitations and user costs associated with the project.
+- Domestic waste treatment design should be based on at least 0.08 kg of BOD5 per capita per day and 0.09 kg of suspended solids per capita per day, unless information is submitted to justify alternate designs.
+If nitrification is required, 0.016 kg TKN per capita per day may be used. - When garbage grinders are used in areas tributary to a domestic treatment plant, the design basis should be increased to 0.10 kg of BOD5 per capita per day and 0.11 kg pounds of suspended solids per capita per day. - Impact of industrial sources should be documented.
+For projects with significant industrial contributions, evidence of adequate pretreatment strategies should be included along with documentation that industries are aware of the pretreatment limitations and user costs associated with the project.
 Documentation of the individual industrial participation in the project plan including user charges should be provided. - Septage and leachate may contribute significant organic load and other materials which can cause operational problems and non-compliance with permit limitations.
-If septage or leachate is to be discharged to the WWTP, consult the Regulatory Authority.
+If septage or leachate is to be discharged to the wastewater treatment facility, consult the provincial Regulator. - Data from similar municipalities may be utilized in the case of new systems, however, thorough investigation that is adequately documented should be provided to the Regulatory Authority to establish the reliability and applicability of such data.